 Albums and CDs: Abbey Road by The Beatles, American Idiot by Green Day

 Ships and aircraft: Enterprise, Spruce Goose

-Foreign words: The Italian word ciao is used when greeting people.
+Foreign words: The Italian word ciao is used when greeting people or saying goodbye.

 Type up the following list, putting the titles either in quotes or italics.
 (If you are unfamiliar with something on the list, Google it.
 You can’t punctuate correctly if you don’t know what the thing is.)